jboyflaga2/Math-ComSci-Exercises/CS106X-Winter2016/Assignments/README.md

 > I will also put here the finished executable of each assignment (with some kind of a signature to prove that I made them) and it's accompanying resources so that I have proof that I really finished the assignments.

-I compiled these projects using Windows so you can be able to run these on Windows only.
+If you want to be able to run the executable, for "Week 2 - Generating Mazes" for example, just follow these steps:

-If you want to be able to run the executable, for "Week 2 - Generating Mazes" for example, just follow these steps.
+_(I compiled these projects using Windows so you can be able to run these on Windows only.)_

 1. Extract the zip file "`\Assignments\FilesForStandAlone-Windows.zip`"